Twingate-Labs/tg-group-profile-manager/README.md

 3. Setup Google Secrete Manager, replace `{SLACK_BOT_TOKEN}`, `{SLACK_SECRET}`, `{TWINGATE_API_KEY}`, `{TWINGATE_ADDRESS}` in the format of xxx.twingate.com and `{PROFILE_CONFIG}`  with the corresponding values
     - `SLACK_SECRET` can be found at the page "Basic Information" in Slack API app page
     - `SLACK_BOT_TOKEN` can be found at page "OAuth & Permissions"
-    - `TG_API_KEY` can be generated in the Setting page within the Twingate Admin Console (Read, Write & Provision Token is required)
+    - `TG_API_KEY` can be generated in the Setting page within the Twingate Admin Console (Read and Write Token is required)
     - `TG_ACCOUNT` replace with your Twingate Network Address (e.g. test1.twingate.com)
     - `PROFILE_CONFIG` see example at [tg-group-profile-manager.conf](https://github.com/Twingate-Labs/tg-group-profile-manager/blob/main/tg-group-profile-manager.conf)
         - profiles: List of Object, where each Object defines a group profile